libriscv/godot-sandbox/README.md

 ## Sandboxing for Godot

 This GDExtension implements safe, low-latency sandboxing for Godot.
-It is not a convenience layer for other languages, unlike other ports/bindings.
+It is not a convenience layer for other languages, unlike language ports/bindings.
 This extension exists to allow Godot creators to implement safe modding support, such that they can pass around programs built by other players, knowing that these programs cannot harm other players.

 ```gdscript
 	var f = FileAccess.open("res://riscv/test", FileAccess.READ);